There’s nothing like biting into a red, juicy strawberry and enjoying the sweet, refreshing burst of summer flavor.

 Despite their sweet taste, strawberries are a low calorie fruit.
 One cup of strawberries (144 grams) contains only 46 calories.

 The mineral manganese is vital for your health.
 A cup of strawberries contains roughly 0.56 mg of the mineral.
-That’s nearly one-third of the daily recommended amount for adults.
+That’s nearly one-third of the

 Manganese is involved in several enzymatic processes in the body.
 It helps the body form connective tissue, blood clotting factors, and sex hormones.
 It’s also involved in the formation of bone, and in brain and nerve function.
 The mineral plays a role in blood sugar regulation and overall metabolism.
 This helps prevent type 2 diabetes.